Hover to see how factors connect to Motivation. Then click connected factors to explore strategies related to multiple factors.

 Motivation to read and write tends to decrease through adolescence.
 The amount of time students spend reading for pleasure decreases as they get older from 40% of 8- to 10-year-olds reading daily to 26% of 15- to 18-year-olds.

 One important distinction is between intrinsic Motivation, the inherent desire to learn and accomplish goals, and extrinsic Motivation, which is the desire to accomplish goals because of external rewards/recognition or to avoid a negative consequence.
 Intrinsic and extrinsic Motivation are not mutually exclusive; it is very common for students to be driven by both intrinsic and extrinsic motivators.
 For example, they may not be intrinsically interested in a specific assignment but they are motivated to do well for a related long-term goal.
 Further, students who struggle with literacy skills may be less motivated to participate in academic reading but may avidly read other kinds of reading materials.
+Students with learning disabilities may need additional support to maintain intrinsic motivation.
+Providing students with choice can increase student engagement and increase accountability for students to complete the task.
 Moving students towards being more intrinsically motivated is important for long term engagement in reading and writing.

 Some important concepts that impact Motivation include: